MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-httpclient.md

 [!INCLUDE[httpclient_cert_note](includes/include-http-cert-note.md)]

-For more information about certificates, see the [HttpClient.AddCertificate Method](methods-auto/httpclient/httpclient-addcertificate-method.md)
+For more information about certificates, see the [HttpClient.AddCertificate Method](methods-auto/httpclient/httpclient-addcertificate-method.md) and [Supported cipher suites in HTTPS](devenv-supported-cipher-suites.md).

 ### Which IP addresses or ranges does my environment use?

 When you exchange data through external services, you might have to safelist the IP addresses from where the [!INCLUDE[prod_short](includes/prod_short.md)] service is running.

-For more information, see [FAQ: IP addresses or ranges for the Business Central service](../faq.yml#which-ip-addresses-or-ranges-does-my-environment-s-api-use)
+For more information, see [FAQ: IP addresses or ranges for the Business Central service](../faq.yml#which-ip-addresses-or-ranges-does-my-environment-s-api-use) and [How-to restrict network access from/to Business Central](../security/security-service-tags.md).